 But the life of its inhabitants has not been easy because shortly after it was founded, a terrible fire destroyed everything achieved with great effort; reconstruction began in 1830, and in 1857 it was granted the title of town, and years later, the title of City.

-Nowadays, Penjamo has beautiful landscapes where you can go on different tours, such as to the Golondrina Dam, Las Encineras, Magallanes or to the Sierra; you can also go to the shooting range or why not, go to Churipitzeo, a small town where you can visit the legendary ahuehuete tree.
+Nowadays, Penjamo has beautiful landscapes where you can go on different tours, such as the Golondrina Dam, Las Encineras, Magallanes, or the Sierra.

 If you visit Penjamo, you should not miss the opportunity to visit the former Hacienda Corralejo, the birthplace of the father of the independence – Priest Miguel Hidalgo – and adapted to be one of the largest distilleries in the region.

-As you know, Tequila is the most representative drink in the country; it is made with tequilana agave, the blue variety.
+As you know, Tequila is the most important drink in the country; it is made with tequilana agave, the blue variety.

-Although Tequila is mainly produced in Jalisco state, the fertile lands of Guanajuato allow the cultivation of this species, reason why seven municipalities are recognized as Denomination of Origin to cultivate blue agave and produce Tequila: Abasolo, Ciudad Manuel Doblado, Cuerámaro, Huanímaro, Penjamo, Purísima del Rincón, and Romita.
+Although Tequila is mainly produced in Jalisco, the fertile lands of Guanajuato allow the cultivation of this species, reason why seven municipalities are recognized as Denomination of Origin to cultivate blue agave and produce Tequila:

 Visit the Hacienda Corralejo in Penjamo Guanajuato

-The Corralejo hacienda has its origin in an extension of land for cultivation granted in 1532 by the Spanish crown; during the 18th century, the hacienda was built and is considered the birthplace of Miguel Hidalgo y Costilla.
+The Corralejo hacienda has its origin in a land destined for cultivation granted in 1532 by the Spanish crown.

 In 1996, the hacienda became Tequilera Corralejo, a 100% Mexican company that uses agave from the region with strict quality control processes in the production of Tequila.